Treasures of the Savage Frontier

-Treasures of the Savage Frontier (1992) is a Gold Box Dungeons & Dragons role-playing video game.
-It was developed by Beyond Software and published by SSI for the Amiga and DOS.
+Treasures of the Savage Frontier is a Gold Box Dungeons & Dragons role-playing video game.
+It was developed by Beyond Software and published in 1992 by Strategic Simulations for Amiga and MS-DOS.

 Plot overview

 A few weeks after the events of Gateway to the Savage Frontier, the mage Amelior Aminitas magically summons the party (by now called the "Heroes of Ascore") to eliminate the (apparently) last remaining troops of the Zhentarim from the dwarven city of Llorkh.
 Afterwards, the party is given a seemingly simple mission – to protect ambassadors of the "Lord's Alliance", which holds together the different cities of the frontier.
 However, the ambassadors are kidnapped, the Zhentarim and its allies (the Kraken Society and the Hosttower of the Arcane) plot to break up the alliance to conquer the region, and the party is framed as traitors.

 Much of the game is devoted to having the players attempt to clear their names (usually done by completing a mission in each town of the Lord's Alliance) and alert the alliance's leaders of the plot.
 The final mission (which does not necessarily fit in the overall plotline) involves retrieving a treasure held by a dragon.

 To uncover the plot, the player has to collect two different sets of items: